 When looking into Briard puppies for sale, it’s also important to consider health considerations.
 Reputable breeders should be able to provide documentation of genetic testing done on parent animals and information about prior litters’ health records and known issues within the bloodlines.
 Quality breeders will also provide a contract outlining any warranties or guarantees they make when selling their pups.

-These steps can help ensure that anyone interested in purchasing a briard puppy gets off on the right paw!
-From here, we move on to exploring other names for this unique breed.
+These steps can help ensure anyone purchasing a briard puppy gets off on the right paw!
+From here, we explore other names for this unique breed.

 Other Names For The Breed